 There are a couple of activities you can do where children can hear lots of Spanish but do not have to produce the language.
 One is to talk about the pictures as you match the cards to the pictures on the board.
 Draw a card and describe it as you look for the picture together and then put the card on the picture.
 Talk about how it is different than the others in the row.

 You can also play a simple Spanish game for kids where you try to get three in a row (three stars, three eagles, etc.).
-Players draw a card and cover the picture on that picture game board with a marker.
+Each player needs a game board.
+Players draw a card and cover the picture on the picture game board with a marker.
 The first person to get three in a row wins.
 As you play, describe the picture on the card and compare it to the others on the board.
 Children hear the vocabulary and structures and that makes playing the other games easier.
 For example, you can say things like Es una estrella amarilla.
 Esa es azul, y allí hay dos estrellas rojas.
 Es ésta.
 (It’s a yellow star.
 That one is be and there are two red stars there.
 It’s this one.)
 This may seem repetitive and overly simple, but will help children learn Spanish.

 For children who speak more Spanish, you can play the game in several ways.
 The simplest Spanish game for kids is cooperative and can be played with one game board.
 Players work together to describe and guess the pictures.
 Play a cooperative game this way: